bobcrane/IL2_DServer_Daemon/README.md

 2. Reset a mission or load a new one from a list of several missions.
 3. Play arcade games with leaderboards (e.g., https://il2arcade.neocities.org/).

-To see the server in action, load IL-2 and join the _SCG Arcade and Training_ multiplayer server.
+To see the server in action, ljoin the _SCG Arcade and Training_ multiplayer server.
 Password is "enjoy" (without quoation marks).

-This program allows for functionality not found on any other multiplayer training server.